GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 # Inverse Kinematics Solver

+Input:
+- Location_3D (float32, float32, float32)
+Output:
+- trajectory_msgs

 iksolver is a rosservice used to calculate a trajectory from the robot's current position to a requested position.
 This service runs with name ``/calc_traj``.
 This can be seen with ``rosservice info /calc_traj`` It can be tested with ``rosservice call /calc_traj [0.66,0.00033,0.27]``

+The iksolver uses the ``MoveIt!`` software package for calculation and robot state preservation.
+The robot state is handled by the ``RobotModel`` and ``RobotState`` components provided by MoveIt! and the robot model (including its parameters and limits) is provided by the ``fetch-ros`` package.
+The calculation of inverse kinematics is handled using the ``PlanningGroup`` and ``MoveGroup`` classes of MoveIt!.
+The MoveGroup component receives the requested coordinates and converts the request into a pose goal request can be interpreted by the PlanningGroup.
+The PlanningGroup receives this request and forwards it to the ``MotionPlanningPipeline`` where the joint parameters, velocities, accelerations, and positions are calculated using the ``Open Motion Planning Library`` (OMPL), an open source library of motion planning algorithms.
+This calculation is finally then return by the service as a ``trajectory_msgs``.

 MoveIT:
 - Fix dependancies with ``rosdep install --from-paths src --ignore-src -r -y``